CredentialEngine/CredentialRegistry/docs/01_getting_started.md

 * `~/.ssh/id_rsa` contains the private part of the key
 * `~/.ssh/id_rsa.pub` contains the public part of the key

-For converting to the pem format:
+For converting the public key to the pem format:

 ```shell
 ssh-keygen -f ~/.ssh/id_rsa.pub -e -m pem